dataloop-ai-apps/pipeline-templates/labeling_workflow/video_utils/README.md

 Pipeline Template for **Video Split and Stitch Operations**, providing a streamlined workflow for video processing

+This pipeline is designed to streamline the process of video annotation by breaking down videos into individual frames, applying automated predictions, and reconstructing annotated videos with object tracking.
+The workflow splits videos into manageable segments, extracts frames for frame-by-frame analysis, runs prediction models to generate annotations, allows for human review and correction, and finally stitches the frames back together while maintaining object identity through tracking algorithms.
+This approach enables efficient handling of long videos while ensuring high-quality annotations and consistent object tracking throughout the video sequence.

 <img src="assets\video_utils_pipeline.png">

 ### Pipeline Flow Details: